bsfconception/WT32-SC01/Versions/V2.0/README.md

   - Support DS3231 - PCF8563T
   - Super Capacitor (RTC backup)
   - On Board Buzzer
+  - Merge of the 2 "audio" connectors

 ## You want a PCB ?
 You can either bluid your own with the provided manufactiring files, or purchase here :
+#NOTE : the previous version are not more available.
+The new vervion (V2.0) is in production.

 PCB Only : https://www.tindie.com/products/28469/